 In the fall of 2019, Zearn concluded a two-year study of the impact of Zearn Math usage on state test scores in Arizona.
-Researchers matched student-level digital lesson completion on Zearn Math with anonymized AzMERIT test scores in order to answer two primary questions:
+Researchers matched student-level digital lesson completion on Zearn Math with anonymized AzMERIT test scores in order to answer three primary questions:

 - Did scores improve more for students with high Zearn Math usage?